asystat/Final-Android-Resizer/README.md

 A simple yet powerful resizer for Android developers
 --------------

-Well I started this project because I was sick of resizing all resources for my Android projects.
+I started this project because I was sick of resizing all resources for my Android projects.
-The <a href="http://android-ui-utils.googlecode.com/hg/asset-studio/dist/index.html">Android Assets Studio</a> gives me resized images one by one and it takes forever.
+The <a href="http://android-ui-utils.googlecode.com/hg/asset-studio/dist/index.html">Android Assets Studio</a> gives resized images one by one and it takes forever.

-There is another very similar project <a href="https://code.google.com/p/9patch-resizer/">here</a> but it doesn't fit my needs (only accepts png, does not have all densities, one-by-one resizing)
+There is another very similar project <a href="https://code.google.com/p/9patch-resizer/">here</a> but it didn't fit my needs (only accepts png, does not have all densities, one-by-one resizing)

 With **Final Android Resizer** you are able to: